 What happens if you cannot run a programme?

 If we foresee any issues that will prevent us from running a programme, such as local or national lockdown or faculty sickness, we reserve the right to cancel the programme and will inform you immediately.
+We may also offer you the opportunity to attend the programme in a Live Online format, if such format is available.

 In this event we will, at your choice, either refund the programme fees or transfer your place to a future suitable programme, however we take no responsibility for any travel, accommodation or other fees you may incur as a result of this cancellation.
 We recommend that participants consider taking out a travel insurance policy, which may provide cover in the event of cancellation.